Using AWS Systems Manager Parameter Store to Secure String Parameters

 Accessing Values:

-To access these values in your application one can use AWS API/SDK/CLI or you can just view it on the Console.
+To access these values in your application, you can use AWS API/SDK/CLI or view it on the Console.
 As an example, how you can retrieve it using AWS CLI command.

 aws --region=us-east-1 ssm get-parameters --names \"/Prod/TestApp/abc \" --with-decryption

 This will return the decrypted value.
-The user or role who runs this command should have access to use the KMS key in order to successfully execute this command.
+The user or role running this command should have access to use the KMS key to execute this command successfully.

 More information can be found at :